grimmfieber/grimmfieber/README.md

 ## I'm a full stack software engineer and blockchain enthusiast!!

-- 🌱 I’m currently creating API of Turkish Employment Agency's magazine platform🔥
+- 🌱 I’m currently learning nodeJS and Nest🔥

 ### Connect with me: